Avaiga/taipy-doc/docs/manuals/about.md

 ## Taipy Core - `taipy.core`

-The `taipy.core^` package is a Python library made to build powerful and customized data-driven back-end applications.
+The `taipy.core^` package is a Python library designed to build powerful and customized data-driven back-end applications.
-It provides the necessary tools to help Python developer transform their algorithms into a complete back-end application.
+It provides the necessary tools to help Python developers transform their algorithms into a complete back-end application.

 Taipy Core brings algorithm management to another level: algorithms are now connected to the end-user through